julienhourt/My-Portfolio/README.md

-# Welcome in my portfolio !
+# Welcome to my portfolio !

 I have chosen to showcase my technical and analytical abilities here.
 Please refer to the various folders to view my work ! 📂<br>